New South Wales: Sport

-The most popular sports in the state are soccer (football) and tennis.
-The National Rugby League, which is based in Sydney, is the dominent professional spectator sport.
+The most popular sports by participation in the state are soccer and tennis.
+The National Rugby League, which is based in Sydney, is the dominant professional spectator sport.
 In rugby league, the state is represented by the New South Wales Blues in the State of Origin series.
-The state hosts 10 of the 16 NRL teams: the Canterbury-Bankstown Bulldogs, Cronulla-Sutherland Sharks, Manly-Warringah Sea Eagles, Newcastle Knights, Parramatta Eels, Penrith Panthers, St George Illawarra Dragons, South Sydney Rabbitohs, Sydney Roosters, and Wests Tigers.
+The state hosts 10 of the 17 NRL teams: the Canterbury-Bankstown Bulldogs, Cronulla-Sutherland Sharks, Manly-Warringah Sea Eagles, Newcastle Knights, Parramatta Eels, Penrith Panthers, St George Illawarra Dragons, South Sydney Rabbitohs, Sydney Roosters, and Wests Tigers.
 Other rugby league competitions in the state include the NSW Cup, the Sydney A-Grade, and regional competitions administered by the NSWRL's Country Rugby League division.

 The main summer sport is cricket and the Sydney Cricket Ground hosts the 'New Year' cricket Test match in January each year.
 The NSW Blues play in the One-Day Cup and Sheffield Shield competitions.
 Sydney Sixers and Sydney Thunder both play in the Big Bash League.

-The state is represented in the Australian Football League by the Sydney Swans, who won the AFL premiership in 2005, and the Greater Western Sydney Giants who entered the competition in 2012.
+The state is represented in the Australian Football League by the Sydney Swans, and the Greater Western Sydney Giants who entered the competition in 2012.

 The state is represented by five teams in soccer's A-League: Sydney FC, Western Sydney Wanderers (2014 Asian champions), Central Coast Mariners, Newcastle Jets and Macarthur FC.

 Other teams in major national competitions include the Sydney Kings and Illawarra Hawks in the National Basketball League, Sydney Uni Flames in the Women's National Basketball League, New South Wales Waratahs in Super Rugby and New South Wales Swifts in Super Netball.

 Sydney was the host of the 1938 British Empire Games and 2000 Summer Olympics.
-The Stadium Australia hosts major events including the NRL Grand Final, State of Origin, rugby union and football internationals.
+The Stadium Australia hosts major events including the NRL Grand Final, State of Origin, rugby union and soccer internationals.

 The annual Sydney to Hobart Yacht Race begins in Sydney Harbour on Boxing Day.
 Bathurst hosts the annual Bathurst 1000 as part of the Supercars Championship at Mount Panorama Circuit.

 The equine sports of campdrafting and polocrosse were developed in New South Wales and competitions are now held across Australia.
 Polocrosse is now played in many overseas countries.